defra-design/aqie-design-history/app/posts/private-beta/sprint-seven.md

 ### What worked well

-After an interesting round of user research, we found that:
+In this round of research, we found:

-* stuff goes here
+* participants all managed to find the location they wanted to search for in Northern Ireland
+* the new style DAQI scale was understood well
+* users all understood the dual forecast
+* the messaging in the prototype is understood
+* people are making the connection between poor air quality and at risk individuals

 ### What needs work

-While the design tested well, we found that the:

-* stuff goes here
+This prototype tested very well and there weren’t any major failings.
+However, we need to do some more ideation around:
+* how to engage users around the localised measurements
+* how we can use historical data to help engage and improve the air quality messaging
+* can we introduce other features, such as seasonal air quality information

-## What we focused on in sprint seven
+## What we focused on in sprint 7

-As a team, in sprint six, we agreed the main points to focus on were:
+As a team, in sprint 7, we agreed the main points to focus on were:

 * adding a scale to indicate the full extent of the daily air quality index
 * removing the 5 day forecast from the tabs and having a static table containing the 4 day forecast